lgeurts/lgeurts.github.io/APPLICATION_FORM.md

 ***Required skills:***

-- A strong engineering or operations background, and the commitment to develop continuously in both disciplines
+- A strong engineering or operations background
 - At least 3 years experience working in a related field
 - A strong understanding and knowledge of the following:
     * Kubernetes API, core principles and components